adobe/brackets/README.md

 Brackets is at 1.0 and we're not stopping there.
-We have many feature ideas on our [trello board](http://bit.ly/BracketsTrelloBoard) that we're anxious to add and other innovative web development tools that we're integrating with Brackets behind the scenes.
+We have many feature ideas on our [trello board](http://bit.ly/BracketsTrelloBoard) that we're anxious to add and other innovative web development workflows that we're planning to build into Brackets.
 So take Brackets out for a spin and let us know how we can make it your favorite editor.

 You can see some